Q: What type of seafood species will get delivered/what are groundfish?

 Q: What happens to my share if I miss the pickup?
 Can I get some kind of reimbursement?

 A: Any remaining shares at the end of a delivery day are donated to local food pantries or food banks.
 Because the fish is ordered on a daily basis, if you do not pick it up, we still have to pay for it.
 Due to this fact, we can not reimburse you if you miss a delivery.
 Please arrange for substitutes--family, friends, neighbors--to pick up your shares if you can't make a delivery.
 If you call us the day before...we can change your delivery, but it must be before 6 pm.

 Q: When will new delivery sites become available?

-A: We wish we had a crystal ball to help answer this question.
-There are no statewide regulations regarding the approval process of our distribution model.
+A: There are no statewide regulations regarding the approval process of our distribution model.
 In other words, each town is different and the manner with which the application process is handled differs dramatically from town to town.
 In some locales we've gotten approval relatively quickly.
 In others the process has been much much slower

 Q: When and if the new sites become available within a current season, can we transfer?